Datasilk/Core/README.md

 In the example above, the user would send an `AJAX` `POST` via Javascript to the URL `/api/User/Authenticate` to authenticate their email & password.
 The data sent to the server would be formatted using `JSON.stringify({email:myemail, password:mypass});`, and the data properties would be mapped to C# method arguments.

 ### Web Service Response Object
-All `Datasilk.Service` methods should return a string, but can also return a `Datasilk.Service.Response` object, which will allow the user to specify where in the DOM to inject HTML, how it should be injected (replace, append, before, after), and whether or not to load some custom javascript code or CSS styles.
+All `Datasilk.Service` methods should return a string, but can also return a `Datasilk.Datasilk.Response` object, which will allow the user to specify where in the DOM to inject HTML, how it should be injected (replace, append, before, after), and whether or not to load some custom javascript code or CSS styles.
 For example:

 ```
 return Inject(".myclass", injectType.replace, myHtml, myJavascript, myCss)
 ```

-> NOTE: You must first install the optional JavaScript library [Datasilk/CoreJs](https://github.com/Datasilk/CoreJs) and use the JavaScript function `S.ajax` in order to correctly process the JSON response from a Web Service method that returns a `Datasilk.Service.Response` object
+> NOTE: You must first install the optional JavaScript library [Datasilk/CoreJs](https://github.com/Datasilk/CoreJs) and use the JavaScript function `S.ajax` in order to correctly process the JSON response from a Web Service method that returns a `Datasilk.Datasilk.Response` object

 ## Routes.cs
 Your project now includes `Routes.cs`, an empty class file in the root folder.
 Use it by mapping request path names to new instances of `Datasilk.Page` classes.
 For example: